D-K-E/cuda-raytracer/README.md

 - Memory Bus Width (bits): 128
 - Peak Memory Bandwidth (GB/s): 80.16

+WARNING: MOST OF THE TIMINGS HERE ARE WRONG, see `Known Issues`.

-Renders the screenshot below at 800 x 600 in 32.3065 seconds with 50 samples per pixel and 50 bounces per ray.
+Renders the screenshot below at 800 x 600 in 64.8672 seconds with 50 samples per pixel and 50 bounces per ray.

 <img src="images/final.png" alt="final screenshot"/>